streetchief/KnowledgeBase/knowledge/finance-glossary/Adverse selection.md

 # Adverse selection

 ## Definition
-The problem created by asymmetric information before a transaction occurs.
-The people who are the most undesirable from the other party’s point of view are the ones who are most likely to want to engage in the financial transaction.
+The problem created by asymmetric information before a transaction occurs: The people who are the most undesirable from the other party's point of view are the ones who are most likely to want to engage in the financial transaction.

+## Notes

 ## Tags
-financial-systems
+chapter-2,financial-systems